manasvityagi/IoT_Dashboard/Journal.md

 There is no reference to column dashboard_manufacturer.
 Address_id .
 And django is supposed to create this column itself.!!

-Solution: 18:20 PM, after 4 hours of despair.
+Solution: 18:20 PM, after 2 hours of despair.
 Dropping the table, delete the migrations, and then again make migrations seems to work.

+Forgot to add {% load crispy_forms_tags %} at the start, the error is not helpful, but it mentions crispy casually.

 Usage: gitu COMMIT MSG